Audio/MIDI multitrack recording software

 Editing Audio Tracks

-The Edit button shows/hides the track's editor.
-The editor shows a graphical representation of the audio signal.
-A part of it can be selected using the mouse (press left button and drag).
+The track editor is displayed by clicking on the Editor Preview pane (depending on your preferences, there may also be an Edit button here).
+The editor displays a graphical representation of the audio signal.
+You can select a part using the mouse (press the left button and drag).

 Audio track (mono) with editor